uwcnc/cnc_github_tutorial/forking_workflow.md

 nothing to commit, working tree clean
 ```
-**Note**: `origin/main` here refers to the main branch of the origin repo. `Main` is the main branch.
+**Note**: `origin/main` here refers to the main branch of the origin repo. `main` is the main branch.
 We won't go into branching too much here, so just ignore that. `Origin` is a name for the remote repository this local repository is cloned from, the "Forked" repo.
 Git by default keeps track of this remote repo after a `git clone` command.
 It will also be helpul for git to keep track of another remote repo, the "Parent" repo.
 To configure this, run:
 ```
 git remote add upstream https://github.com/uwcnc/cnc_github_tutorial.git
 ```